sziem/deconv_unet_2d3d/README.md

 The network is implemented in another separate object.
 The number of dimensions od conv_size and pool_size must match that of the image.
 Only unet is supported right now, although there is a plan to make the network class more general.

-Existing models can be loaded in the form of tf-checkpoints.
+Pretrained models can be loaded in the form of tf-checkpoints.